 What's happening to home insurance prices?

-Average home insurance premiums have fallen steadily since peaking at £399 in the third quarter of 2024, but are £29 higher than the same period two years ago.
+Average home insurance premiums have fallen steadily since peaking at £399 in the third quarter of 2024 and are now 5% lower than the first three months of 2025 when it stood at £396.
+However, they are still £6 higher than the same period two years ago.

 Released every three months, the ABI's data gives the most accurate picture of the market as it's based on prices consumers are actually paying, rather than quotes, and combines both renewals and new policies.